LL-Pengfei/CS1010-AY1819S1-Personal/docs/05-first-c.md

 }
 ```

 Note that the first line declares the function `sqrt`, because we need to declare a function before it is used.
 Since `sqrt` is pre-defined elsewhere, we do not have to supply the function body here.
 Such practice of declaring a predefined function ourselves, however, is not recommended.
 Different platform, compilers, libraries, may provide a different specification for the same function.
 As such, it is better to use the declaration from the library that provides the predefined function itself.
 A library usually provides one or more _header files_, a set of files that contain function declarations, type definitions, and constant definitions.
-In the case of `sqrt`, its declaration is contained in a header file called `math.h`.
+In the case of `sqrt`, its declaration is contained in a header file called `math.h` (which we found out through consulting the `man` pages).
 To include this file, you add the line `#include <math.h>` at the top of the program.

 ```C
 #include <math.h>